MotoStatz

 Engine Performance

-It has a good spread of power and torque, especially starting from around 4000 rpm where it will drive strong even if not in the ideal gear.
+It has a good spread of power and torque, particularly from around 4,000 rpm, where it drives strongly even if you are not in the ideal gear.

-If you let the engine, drop below 4000 rpm there is a little flat spot, but it is not really that noticeable in the lower gears and will not hamper your progress.
+If the revs drop below 4,000 rpm, there is a slight flat spot, but it is not very noticeable in the lower gears and does not hamper progress.

-The engine itself is smooth in a typical Honda fashion but does have a little spark as the power curve has a nice little surge/kick at 6500 rpm as it comes on cam.
+The engine is smooth in typical Honda fashion, yet it still has a nice spark.
+There is a pleasant surge around 6,500 rpm as it comes on cam.

 In gear Acceleration

-The CBR650R still lacks the top-end of the 600F and especially the 600RR series or any other modern Supersport 600 but makes up for it with a more flexible and responsive engine below 8000 rpm.
+The CBR650R still lacks the top-end rush of the old 600F and especially the 600RR models or any modern supersport 600, but it more than makes up for it with a more flexible and responsive engine below 8,000 rpm.

-That means for everyday riding and at normal speeds, the engine feels more responsive than most of the race replica 600s due to the lower state of tune and that extra 50 cc advantage.
+That means for everyday riding and at normal speeds, the engine feels more responsive than most race-replica 600s.

 Honda CBR650R 0-100 km/h mph in only 3.40 seconds